Liu-Yen-Zhen/Fixed_Income_Portfolio_Monitor/README.md

-# Fixed Income Portfolio Monitoring Dashboard (MVP)
+# Fixed Income Portfolio Monitoring Dashboard

 ## Project Overview
 This project is an automated portfolio monitoring tool designed for Fixed Income ETF portfolios.
 It calculates key risk metrics such as **Duration**, **DV01**, and **Active Weights** against a benchmark, simulating the daily workflow of a portfolio manager.